-- Prohibits smoking - Sunnyhill Park. - Within a 20 metre of municipal sports surfaces, play areas, or municipal facilities - Town can add cannabis to these existing restrictions with a by-law amendment. - Q1-Q2 2019 Staff to begin work to amend the Parks By-law to address cannabis smoking in the same manner as tobacco
+- Prohibits smoking - Sunnyhill Park. - Within a 20 metre of municipal sports surfaces, play areas, or municipal facilities - Town can add to these existing restrictions with a by-law amendment. - Q1-Q2 2019 Amend the Parks By-law to address cannabis smoking in the same manner as tobacco